-Tonight the Duke of Cambridge Prince William and Duchess of Cambridge Catherine joined Her Majesty the Queen Elizabeth II and members of Royal Family for the Annual Royal Festival of Remembrance at Royal Albert Hall in London.
+Tonight the Duke of Cambridge Prince William and Duchess of Cambridge Catherine joined Her Majesty Queen Elizabeth II and members of Royal Family for the annual Royal Festival of Remembrance at Royal Albert Hall in London.

 Every year since 1927, The Royal British Legion’s annual festival commemorates the British soldiers who laid their lives for nation during World War at Royal Albert Hall on the eve of the Remembrance Sunday – the second Sunday of November.

 It includes a matinee open to members of the public and an evening event for members of the Legion, their families, officials and royals.